educloudalliance/eca-docs/index.rst

 defined in the standard.
 Interfaces should be based on existing technology which is already widely used.
 Interfaces should be easy to understand and implement by all parties.

-* What interfaces are needed for achieving the goals and the standard?
-* What level are the interfaces described?

 :doc:`Authentication attributes study <auth/auth_study>`, and first proposal for authentication attributes.